bytecode77/pe-union/README.md

 unicode character, file name strings can be reversed, yielding additional obscurity.

-Example: `Spa[U+202E]gpj.scr` will be displayed as `Sparcs.jpg` in File Explorer.
+Example: `Colorful A[U+202E]gpj.scr` will be displayed as `Colorful Arcs.jpg` in File Explorer.
 Since "scr" (for screensaver) easily goes unseen, it may be superior over "exe".
 With the matching icon applied, the file may look just like an image or document file:

 [![](https://bytecode77.com/images/sites/hacking/tools/peunion/008.png)](https://bytecode77.com/images/sites/hacking/tools/peunion/008.png)